Stocks rise before State of the Union

 On Monday after the closing bell, Google-parent Alphabet wrapped up FAANG earnings by posting a better-than-expected quarterly revenue and profit.
 However, its shares fell before the bell Monday as investors worried about its sharply higher spending, which hit margins.

-Estée Lauder jumped percent after the cosmetics maker topped quarterly sales estimates, driven by higher demand for its luxury skin care brands.
+Estée Lauder jumped after the cosmetics maker topped quarterly sales estimates, driven by higher demand for its luxury skin care brands.

 Viacom said profit in its fiscal first quarter fell despite improved performance at its filmed-entertainment operations, as its flagship cable networks suffered a 6 percent decline in advertising revenue.